Travelling can be great for your physical and mental health, and there’s science to prove it.

 Sleep is another thing many of us don’t get enough of.
-Whether it’s the stress and anxiety of day-to-day life, or simply not having enough time in the day, taking the chance to enjoy quality rest can do wonders for your physical and mental health.
+A holiday usually gives you more time to sleep and rest.
+Taking the chance to enjoy quality rest and be present with those around you can do wonders for your physical and mental health.

 Whether you take a city break, or a trip to the country, there’s plenty of new scenery to enjoy when you’re on holiday.

 Meeting new people, experiencing a new culture and adapting to new situations can stimulate and engage the mind.
 Not only is this really helpful for your mental health but also beneficial for our own sense of creativity and wellbeing.

 4. Embracing the elements

 For many of us, a change in the weather is reason enough to go on holiday!

 But, thankfully, science is there to justify spending time in the sun (in moderation, of course).
 A healthy amount of sunshine gives your body a boost of vitamin D, which can promote strong bones and a more effective immune system and boost energy levels.

 Of course it is important to ensure you stay well protected in the sun.
 Wear a high SPF sunscreen (it is a myth that sunscreen blocks vitamin D production) and avoid the sun when it is strongest from 11am – 3pm.

 A holiday can give you a good chance to reset.
 You may have noticed that you have developed some bad habits over time.
 It can feel overwhelming to try and rectify them but a holiday can provide us with the break and time to reassess our current situation.